 But when the sun goes down and the lights come on, the city undergoes a complete transformation, as illumination is added into the mix.
 There are so many unusual things to do in Dubai at night, it will seem completely different from daylight hours.

 Spread across the city, from Jebel Ali to Al Nahda, stately skylines soar up against dark skies.
-Buildings that are majestic by day become magnificent when lit up, while bridges twinkle with coloured lights.
+Buildings that are majestic by day become magnificent when lit up, while bridges twinkle with colored lights.
 Even palm trees look poetic, with their snug wrappings of fairy lights.

 Top Things to do in Dubai at Night